5monkeys/djedi-cms/djedi-react/README.md

 The returned `Promise` resolves to a boolean indicating whether any HTML was inserted, or rejects with an error if the request fails.

+It’s common to call this method when your application starts up.
+If your site has a login/logout feature, you might want to call the method again after login, in case the user is an admin.

 On the server, this method no-ops and always returns `Promise<false>`.

+##### `djedi.removeAdmin(): void`

+Removes the admin sidebar inserted by [djedi.injectAdmin].

+This is useful if you have a login/logout feature on your site, and some users are admins.
+When logging out an admin, you probably want to remove the admin sidebar as well.
+If you don’t, djedi-react will likely reload the sidebar after the logout because of DOM/node changes.
+That will cause the sidebar iframe to fail to load because you’re not logged in anymore, but the now defunct iframe will still stick around.

+On the server, this method no-ops.

 ##### `djedi.prefetch({ filter?: Uri => boolean, extra?: Array<Node>, language?: string } = {}): Promise<void>`